rjoberon/dsat/_posts/2024-05-06-finding-somehing-unexpected.markdown

 fully understand the structure of `dsatnord.mp`.
 So even though I have (again) not found the tile index (yet), I am very happy about this finding.
-It was also kind of unexpected, since the D-Sat 1 CD-ROM contains a file `dsat.vec` which consists of strings like "A100" and "A10/E30" which are clearly names for highways.
-Thus I assumed that this vector data is (only) contained in that file.
+It was also kind of unexpected, since the D-Sat 1 CD-ROM contains a file `dsat.vec` which contains strings like "A100" and "A10/E30" which are clearly names for highways.
+Thus I assumed that this vector data is (only) contained in that file but that is apparently not the case.

 Most of my analyses are contained in [this Jupyter Notebook](/src/Searching_the_Index.ipynb).